vrahli/damysus/notes.md

 TVL: throughput versus latency

 Trouble: containers do seem to be created, but in the logging there seems to be no container found when they search for them.
+Solution: jq command for finding IP addresses subprocess.run does not come preinstalled

 Trouble: experiments.py tries to perform a rm on app/stats, which is not an existing directory.